Rohit1043/test-automation-dashboard-18869/frontend_react_app/README.md

 - Unauthenticated users attempting to access protected routes are redirected to:
   - `/login`
 - After successful login, the app redirects back to the originally requested route.
-- The TopBar shows the authenticated user and a working **Sign out** action.

 ### Sample credentials